Sites of the Helmholtz Centre

 The Sites of the Helmholtz Centre for Infection Research are distributed all over Germany.
 In addition to the main campus in Braunschweig, there are facilities in five other cities: Hamburg, Hanover, Saarbrücken, Würzburg and Greifswald.

-HIRI is a joint venture of the Helmholtz Center for Infection Research (HZI) and the Julius Maximilians University of Würzburg (JMU) and is located on the Würzburg Medical Campus.
+HIRI is a site of the Helmholtz-Centre for Infection Research Braunschweig (HZI) in cooperation with the Julius-Maximilians-University of Würzburg (JMU) and is located on the Würzburg Medical Campus.

 Due to its unique expertise, HIRI is in high demand for international research collaborations.
 Its research areas include single cell sequencing, RNA-based antibiotics and virus-host interactions, e.g. in SARS-CoV-2 infection.